-You might feel kind of silly playing with dolls (maybe even more so if your child is a boy), but “old-fashioned imaginative play is critical for a child’s intellectual development,” McMaken says.
-“While engaged in pretend play, kids are learning to solve problems, practicing crucial social skills, developing self-confidence, mastering language skills and can even practice literacy and numeracy skills.”
+Good to know: You might feel kind of silly playing with dolls, but “old-fashioned imaginative play is critical for a child’s intellectual development,” McMaken says.
+“While engaged in pretend play, kids are learning to solve problems, practicing crucial social skills, developing self-confidence, mastering language skills and they can even practice literacy and numeracy skills.”

-It’ll be awhile before your baby will recite her 123s, but that doesn’t mean it’s too early to introduce numbers.
-So count things—anything and everything! —with your child.
+It’ll be awhile before baby will recite the 123s, but that doesn’t mean it’s too early to introduce numbers.
+So start counting things—anything and everything—with your child.
 Count cars.
 Balls.
 Babies.
 Apples.
 Stairs.
 What you count isn’t important.
 What’s important is that your child will be learning a very important mathematical concept called one-to-one correspondence.

 Yes, you’ve made it to the age where you and baby (correction: toddler) can do crafts together.
 All you need is some tempera paint, plastic wrap and white paper.
 (Butcher paper works particularly well.)
 Cover your work surface and tape the white paper in place.
-Help your little one dribble some paint onto the paper.
+Help your child dribble some paint onto the paper.
 Use several colors and let the colors touch.
 Then, lay a piece of plastic wrap directly on top of the paint, covering the paint and paper.
-Show your child how to move his hands over the paper to create designs in the paint; he’ll probably get the hang of it pretty quickly!
+Show your child how to move their hands over the paper to create designs in the paint; they’ll probably get the hang of it pretty quickly.

-When he’s done, carefully lift off the plastic wrap and throw it away.
+When they’re done, carefully lift off the plastic wrap and throw it away.
 Let the paint-and-paper dry; the finished product makes great gift wrap.
-Or you can frame your baby’s works of art.
+Or you can frame the work of art.

 You’ve probably been on hundreds of walks with your child already.
-But how many times have you gone at her pace?
-Find out what catches her fancy when she’s given the time and space to explore whatever she wants (within reason, of course—the road is still off-limits!).
+But how many times have you gone at their pace?
+Find out what sparks their interest when they’re given the time and space to explore whatever they want (within reason, of course—the road is still off-limits.).

-Too many kids spend the vast majority of their waking hours inside.
-Heading outside puts your child in touch with nature and gives her a chance to use her senses to explore the natural world.
+Good to know: Too many kids spend the vast majority of their waking hours inside.
+Heading outside puts your child in touch with nature and gives them a chance to use their senses to explore the natural world.
 “Touch and explore the grass, trees and flowers.
 Watch bugs.
 Talk about what you see, hear, smell and feel,” McMaken says.
 “This activity stimulates language development, attention skills and observation skills.
 It also enhances the emotional connection between you and your child as you share the excitement of the outdoors.”

 You already read to baby, but at this age, you might have a better time if you set aside time to just “look at books” instead of trying to go through the story word for word.
 So stock up on sturdy books and give your child a chance to hold and handle the book.
 At this age, kids are still learning basic concepts, so simply holding the book and learning (eventually) how to orient it right-side up and how to flip the pages from front to back is a huge pre-literacy skill that sets kids up for eventual school success.

-Follow your baby’s lead.
-If he’s interested in looking at the pictures, look at and label the pictures with him: “cat,” “cow,” “car.”
-You’ll help expand his vocabulary, and he’ll begin to understand that books represent things in the real world.
+Good to know: Follow your baby’s lead.
+If they’re interested in looking at the pictures, look at and label the pictures: “cat,” “cow,” “car.”
+You’ll help expand their vocabulary, and they’ll begin to understand that books represent things in the real world.

 By now, your child has the physical dexterity to pick up and rearrange blocks, and may enjoy stacking them up and knocking them down.
 (Most toddlers love making messes!)
 Some kids like to use the blocks to create roadways and structures for cars and other toys too.
 Try putting out a variety of small toys with the blocks and see what your child does.

-Strap your child into his high chair or hold him on your lap and spread out some crayons and paper.
-Show him how to make marks on the paper; then hand him a crayon.
+Strap your child into their high chair or hold them on your lap and spread out some crayons and paper.
+Demonstrate how to make marks on the paper; then hand over a crayon.
 “Many parents get really upset with children having writing instruments at this age,” Morrison says.
 “They’re afraid that the child is going to start scribbling all over the place.
 But with supervision, a very young child can start using crayons.”

-Your pre-preschooler is nowhere near ready to write and probably not even close to creating artistic masterpieces, but your child will be developing his fine motor skills and enjoying some self-expression.
+Good to know: Your pre-preschooler is nowhere near ready to write and probably not even close to creating artistic masterpieces, but your child will be developing fine motor skills and enjoying some self-expression.
 Eventually, those squiggles will turn into shapes and letters.
 For now, though, just have fun!

 Toss some plastic measuring cups into the tub or kiddie pool to open up a whole new window of learning for your child.
 Let your child play, experiment and make observations.
 If you want to play along, try filling a half-cup container and pouring it into a one-cup container.
 Then fill the one-cup measure and have your child try to dump the contents into the half-cup container.
 It won’t fit!

-Your child will think you’re just having fun, but she’ll also be making some important observations.
+Good to know: Your child will think you’re just having fun, but they will also be making some important observations.
 “What you’re doing is encouraging your child to develop a sense of size,” says Laing.
-“Eventually, he’ll understand that a half cup is smaller than one cup, and that one cup is bigger than a half cup.”
+“Eventually, they’ll understand that a half cup is smaller than one cup, and that one cup is bigger than a half cup.”

-Toddlers love imitating mom and dad, so the next time you need to get something done around the house, try involving your child.
-“If you are wiping down the counters, give your baby a little rag and see what he does,” Fisher says.
-“Most likely, he will try to copy your motions and will soon be trying to wipe the floor, cabinets, his toys—everything."
+Toddlers love imitating their caregivers, so the next time you need to get something done around the house, try involving your child.
+“If you are wiping down the counters, give your tot a little rag and see what they do,” Fisher says.
+“Most likely, they’ll try to copy your motions and will soon be trying to wipe the floor, cabinets, toys—everything."

-Helping around the house helps kids develop their motor skill, but more importantly, Fisher says, it helps them “feel important and gain independence.”
-Other developmentally appropriate household tasks: dusting, picking up toys and sweeping or vacuuming with mom or dad.
+Good to know: Helping around the house helps kids develop motor skills, but more importantly, Fisher says, it helps them “feel important and gain independence.”
+Other developmentally appropriate household tasks: dusting, picking up toys, sweeping or vacuuming with parents.

-Building with boxes can also help kids grasp complicated concepts.
+Good to know: Building with boxes can also help kids grasp complicated concepts.
 “One of the things that very young children are exploring is the idea of conceptual language, like inside and outside, on top of, underneath,” Morrison says.
-“They really get to experience that when they play with boxes.”
+“They really get to experience that when playing with boxes.”